oktadev/okta-blog/_source/_posts/2022-09-15-kafka-microservices.md

 In this tutorial, authentication (of producers and consumers), authorization (of read/write operations), and encryption (of data) were not covered, as security in Kafka is optional.
 See [Kafka's documentation on security](https://kafka.apache.org/documentation/#security) to learn how to enable these features.

-## Learn More About Kafka and Microservices
+## Learn more about Kafka and microservices

 This tutorial showed how a Kafka-centric architecture allows decoupling microservices to simplify the design and development of distributed systems.
 To continue learning about these topics check out the following links: